 A strong community is one in which all residents are empowered to fulfill their potential.
 Improving the lives and well-being of residents in central and eastern Pennsylvania by fostering the development of safe, strong and sustainable communities is a primary objective of the PPL Foundation.
 Funding priorities include support for emergency and disaster preparedness, environmental conservation initiatives and neighborhood improvement programs.

 We strive to build healthy communities through financial support to nonprofit organizations working in the areas of education and development of sustainable communities.
 Applications will be accepted January through March 15.
 2018 Sustaining Grant recipients

 Grants support nonprofit organizations working to improve the lives and well-being of residents by improving education and fostering the development of safe, strong and sustainable communities.
 Applications will be accepted August through September.

 Pennsylvania’s EITC program allows PPL to invest in projects that improve access for high quality Pre-K and enhance education programs.
 Organizations must be pre-qualified by the state to participate.
-Applications will be accepted June 1 through July 15.
+Applications will be accepted beginning June 2019 through July 31.

 Through its sponsorship program, PPL supports community revitalization efforts, which includes programs focused on education, arts, culture, disaster relief, health and safety.
 Applications are accepted year-round.